 4. Is the crime deportable?

 Yes.
 Firearm-related convictions are typically grounds for removal in the U.S.4 Therefore, non-citizens facing charges of unlawful purchase of firearms should consult an experienced attorney immediately.
-It may be possible to get the case dropped or reduced to a non-deportable offense.
+Getting the case dropped or reduced to a non-deportable offense may be possible.

 5. Can the record be sealed?